 But they follow through on their word.
 Additionally, another feature that makes DryCase’s bags such a great choice is the purge valve.
 This unique feature allows you to inflate or compress the bag or enables you to drain the bag, if you’re using it for cooling or even showering.
 That’s a lot of versatility from a backpack.

-Description: Waterproof Dry Bags by Odyssey has an added bonus – a smartphone dry bag.
+Description: The Odyssey Waterproof Dry Bags has an added bonus – a smart phone dry bag.
 So if you’re a modern outdoorsy type that doesn’t like to travel without your phone, this is probably your bag.
 Odyssey dry bags are guaranteed to keep your belongings dry and secure whether you’re kayaking in tough waters, deep diving or just enjoying a day on the lake.

 And remember earlier when it was suggested you treat purchasing a dry bag as an investment?
 Well Odyssey’s bags happen to be guaranteed to last a lifetime.
 So you definitely get a high quality, durable bag that is also very reasonably priced.

-- Highly recognized for the level of protection they provide against waters of IPX5.
+Specific features: Made with industrial grade 500D PVC Tarp, highly recognized for the level of protection they provide against waters of IPX5

-Description: The Friendly Swede’s message is that they believe being outdoors should be a worry-free experience.
+Description: The Friendly Swede Water Resistant Dry Bags comes with a message, and that is – Being outdoors should be a worry-free experience.
 To help ensure that, they created several different sizes and colors of dry bags that provide the right functionality, to fit your needs.

 The only con is that they aren’t guaranteed to be 100% waterproof.
 However, most bags probably aren’t 100% waterproof (even if they say they are) so don’t let that deter you from giving this one a try anyway.
 It has plenty of great features that just might be what you are looking for.